With Guidance from “How To Easily Renew Your DACA” created by United We Dream

 - Completed Form I-765WS

-Where should you send your application?
+Where should you send your renewal request?
 This depends on your location.
-USCIS has a quick reference guide on where to send your application based on your location.
+USCIS has a quick reference guide on where to send your renewal request based on your location.

-Tip: Do not staple your application together.
-This makes it harder for the review process and your application could even be rejected by USCIS.
-Instead use paper clips.
+Tip: Do not staple your request together.
+This makes it harder for the review process and your filing could even be rejected by USCIS.
+Instead, use paper clips.

-After reviewing and double-checking your application for accuracy, you are ready to send.
+After reviewing and double-checking your renewal filing for accuracy, and ideally upon final review by an attorney or legal representative, you are ready to send.